February 28th

 Meaning of the subhAShita:

-Just as a house enclosed in darkness shines with a lamp, so can the soul be seen with the light called intellect.
+Just as a house engulfed in darkness shines with a lamp, so can the soul be seen with the light called intellect.

 Commentary:

 A house can be immersed in darkness.
 But lighting a small lamp spreads the glow instantaneously.
-It illuminates, allowing us to where the walls are, where one can step without tripping, etc. But one needs to find the lamp and light it, in order to be able to look around the house.
+It illumines the whole house, allowing one to see where the walls are, where he can step without tripping, etc. But he needs to find the lamp and light it, to be able to look around the house.

-Similarly, to see the soul that is engulfed in darkness, one needs to light the lamp of wisdom.
-When he opens his ज्ञान चक्षुस् (jñāna cakṣus - eye of wisdom), however feeble, the awareness of the soul emerges immediately.
-With this sight one can find his way around.
+Similarly, to see the soul that is engulfed in darkness (of ignorance), one needs to light the lamp of wisdom.
+When he opens his ज्ञान चक्षुस् (jñāna cakṣus - the eye of wisdom), however feeble, the awareness of the soul emerges immediately.
+With this sight, he can find his way around.
 He can step away from unwanted distractions of the mundane world.
-And as he familiarizes himself with his tread, the light of knowledge will get stronger and stronger, giving more visibility into the soul.
+And as he familiarizes himself with his tread, the light of knowledge will get stronger and stronger, giving more visibility into his own real nature.

-Knowledge on any other topic won't come to shed light on the soul.
-(Just as knowledge of medicine won't obviously mean that the person can fix computers; but it is knowledge nonetheless!)
-Hence, in this context, intellect, knowledge and wisdom are all in relation to the soul alone.
+Knowledge of any other topic won't be able to shed light on the soul.
+(Just as knowledge of medicine won't obviously mean that a person can fix computers, but it is knowledge nonetheless!)
+Hence, in this context, intellect, knowledge, and wisdom are all in relation to the soul alone.
 Knowing oneself is the direct route to salvation.

 Knowledge is power!
 Knowledge is light!
 May we all kindle the light of knowledge within ourselves!!